Nettlesworth Primary School

 SATs

-Compulsory SAT tests are carried out every year in school with children in Year 2 and Year 6.
+Compulsory SAT tests are carried out every year in school with children in Year 6.
 In addition to this children in Year 1 take a phonics reading test in June.
 This test is a series of words – proper and nonsense words which children are asked to read using their phonic knowledge.
 If a child in Year 1 does not get the required number of words right to pass the test they are able to resit it in Year 2.

 Year 4 multiplication tables check